 Minimizing linking time is important in certain applications.
 For example, when the remotes in a system are battery powered and wake from sleep occasionally to report data.
 Minimizing linking time increases the operating battery life of the remotes.
 The basic techniques to reduce linking time include:

-- use no more hop duration (dwell time) than necessary - use no more slots than necessary for the application - use no larger base slot size (BSS) than necessary - use no more hops in the hopping pattern than are necessary - transmit only dynamic cycle parameters once system nodes have static parameters
+- use no more hop duration (dwell time) than necessary - use no more slots than necessary for the application - use no larger base slot size (BSS) than necessary - transmit only dynamic cycle parameters once system nodes have static parameters